bramstroker/homeassistant-powercalc/README.md

 # homeassistant-huepower
-Custom component to calculate power consumption of hue lights This component uses CSV files to lookup power consumption based on brightness, hue/saturation and color temperature.
+Custom component to calculate power consumption of hue lights.
+This component uses CSV files to lookup power consumption based on brightness, hue/saturation and color temperature.

+## Installation

+Copy `custom_components/huepower` into your Home Assistant `config` directory.

+HACS support is coming soon.

-## Example configuration
+## Configuration

 Add the following to your configuration.yaml: